Asus Tinker Board

-The ASUS Tinker Board is a single-board computer launched by ASUS in early 2017.
+The Asus Tinker Board is a single-board computer launched by Asus in early 2017.
 Its physical size and GPIO pinout are designed to be compatible with the second and third-generation Raspberry Pi models.
-The first released board features 4K video, 2GB of onboard RAM, gigabit Ethernet and a Rockchip RK3288 processor running at 1.8 GHz.
+The first released board features 4K video, 2 GB of onboard RAM, Gigabit Ethernet and a Rockchip RK3288 processor running at 1.8 GHz.

 Specifications

 History

 ASUS's intent to release a single-board computer was leaked shortly after CES 2017 on SlideShare.
 ASUS originally planned for a late February 2017 release, but a UK vendor broke the embargo and began advertising and selling boards starting on 13 February 2017, before ASUS's marketing department was ready.
 ASUS subsequently pulled the release; the Amazon sales page was changed to show a 13 March 2017 release date, but was later removed entirely.
 However, As of 24 March 2017, the Tinker Board again became available on Amazon.
 ASUS assured reviewer websites that the board is now in full production.